Bournemouth University2016 League Table Ranking 54

-- The two campuses, in Poole and Bournemouth, are served by excellent dedicated bus services.
+- Our two campuses, in Poole and Bournemouth, are served by dedicated bus services.

-- BU’s ethos is to focus on a fusion of excellent education, research and professional practice.
+- Our ethos is to focus on a fusion of excellent education, research and professional practice.

-- Bournemouth University have more students on work placements than any other university in Great Britain.
+- We have more students on work placements than any other university in Great Britain.

-- The UK's only Centre for Excellence in Media Practice, and the award-winning National Centre for Computer Animation are both based at the University.
+- We’re home to the UK's only Centre for Excellence in Media Practice and the award-winning National Centre for Computer Animation.

 - Many of our courses are accredited by the biggest names in relevant industries.
 In total, 33 different bodies offer accreditation to courses at BU.